Skip to content

 };

-Use a default export when your module has one main thing to share.
+Use a default export when a module has one main thing to share.
 Each module can only have one default export:

 // validator.js